 The instinct to communicate using any available mode is innate; if a child can see but is deaf it uses signs; if a child is blind but can hear, it uses sounds.
 Still, all children babble and scribble at first.
+Their brains, despite their disabilities, are organized to communicate verbally and visually, in systematic parts-to-wholes ways using a combinatorial mechanism much deeper than language.
 Children instinctively build up words with sounds, sentences with words; children instinctively build up images and text with lines and dots, curves, spirals, and other geometric shapes.
-Children's brains, despite disabilities, are organized to communicate verbally and visually, using systematic parts-to-wholes strategies, tapping into a combinatorial system much deeper than language.
-Because deaf and blind children babble and scribble initially, it is clear that human communication is designed to be multi-modal, including sound and sight to communicate.
-How the human brain learns to use sound and sight depends upon influences in early childhood.

 Brain tissue dedicated to communication is open to environmental influence; it has multi-modal potential (36).
-It can be argued that this multi-modal potential owes a debt to the interactions between hominid mothers and children around gesture, vocalization (5,17a, 17b), and marks of meaning.
-Additionally, it can be argued that mirror neurons in the brain owe a debt to the communicative/affective exchanges between mothers and their offspring.
+This multi-modal potential owes a debt to the interactions between hominid mothers and children around gesture, vocalization (5,17a, 17b), and marks of meaning.
+As significantly, mirror neurons in the brain most probably owe a debt to the affective exchanges between mothers and offspring across species.